-Bigfoot Hunters Search Ohio After “Credible” Sighting
+Bigfoot Hunters Search Ohio After ‘Credible’ Sighting

 The group has even set up a hotline for those interested in helping locate Bigfoot.
 Sightings and activity can be reported at 816-442-3394, the telephone number made public as the Bigfoot Hotline.

 Several theories exist about Bigfoot, and because no solid evidence of the creature has been found, animal scientists will not classify it as an actual animal.
 Despite numerous sightings, Bigfoot is regarded as a myth in zoology until solid evidence can be found.
-Most Bigfoot scientists believe Bigfoot is the North American Great Ape, a branch off the evolutionary tree related to gorillas and man.
+Most Bigfoot scientists believe Bigfoot is the North American Great Ape, a branch of the evolutionary tree related to gorillas and man.
 Others think that Bigfoot is a forest spirit or an inter-dimensional being.

 X